Back to all articles

 That is why two AMC contracts with similar pricing can produce very different real-world outcomes.

-In Kerala, the decision matters more than many buyers expect.
+In Kerala, the decision matters more than you might expect.
 AC systems often run long hours, carry heavy humidity loads, and operate through dust, voltage variation, monsoon moisture, and coastal corrosion risk in some districts.
-For commercial users, that means AMC is not just about cleaning.
+If you run a commercial site, AMC is not just about cleaning.
 It is part of risk control.

 What an AMC is actually supposed to do